VISIT THE UNDERGRADUATE PROGRAM

 Located near the corner of Guadalupe and 22nd Street, the School of Architecture occupies four buildings on The University of Texas at Austin campus: Goldsmith Hall (GOL), Sutton Hall (SUT), West Mall Building (WMB), and Battle Hall (BTL).

 You are welcome at any time to conduct a self-guided tour of our studio spaces, facilities and campus at any time, or virtually explore the UT campus.
-As staffing availability allows, visitors may also reach out to our Undergraduate Office about School of Architecture tour options.
+Visitors may also schedule time for a tour of the School of Architecture's facilities, led by a current student.

 VISITOR PARKING